 Eat the Passover Meal in a Hurry

 In Exodus 12:11 Elohim told the Israelites to eat the meal with their cloaks tucked into their belt, shoes on their feet, and staff in hand.
 And they were to eat it in a hurry.

 So what this means for us today is we are to tuck in our shirt and wear a belt and wear shoes on our feet.
-Staffs aren’t common anymore so you won’t see people holding those during Pesach.
+Most people aren’t walking around with a staff anymore so you won’t see people holding those during Passover.
 But if you wanted to include one it would be an interesting addition to the seder!

 Remember What Elohim Did

-During the Pesach meal, this is where we should read the story of the Exodus and internalize what Elohim did when He delivered His people from slavery.
+During the Passover meal, this is where we should read the story of the Exodus and internalize what Elohim did when He delivered His people from slavery.

 Additionally, it’s important that we understand how that prophetic event pointed to the salvation that would come later in Yeshua.